avrae/automation-common/README.md

 # automation-common

-This library contains common utilities for Automation across Avrae services.
+This library contains common utilities for ValidatedAutomation across Avrae services.

+## validation

+Use `validation.validate(some_dict)` to ensure that the dict can be parsed as valid Automation.